gregormaclaine/LeagueAnnouncements/README.md

 /unclaim_profile {index} - Unlinks discord account from tracked player /who_claims {index} - Get list of users who have claimed an account

+/leaderboard {mode} {view} - Shows all ranked users in order based on either Solo or Flex rank.
+(View determines the style of the leaderboard)

 /set_channel {channel} {silent=false} - Set channel to which the announcements will be sent /run_checks - Manually check for new announcements (This is done automatically every 5 minutes)